Skip to main content

 20,000+

-Trees planted for environmental sustainability and model village green initiatives across rural communities
+Trees planted for environmental sustainability across rural communities

 "Beyond numbers, AWSAR's impact lies in empowered communities, confident children, skilled youth, stronger institutions, and sustainable development outcomes."